 "I know your works, tribulation, and poverty (but you are rich); and I know the blasphemy of those who say they are Jews and are not, but are a synagogue of Satan" (Rev. 2:9).

 The city of Smyrna in the day of Paul was second only to Ephesus.
-It was a seaport city which sported a magnificent harbor.
+It was a seaport city that sported a magnificent harbor.
 The city was nestled at the base of Mount Pagus upon which stood the great temple of Zeus.
 Historians believe that almost 200,000 people inhabited the city of Smyrna.
 It is difficult to say whether the church at Smyrna was large, small, or in between because of their circumstances.
 However, Christ issued no rebuke to the church at Smyrna, despite the hardships they faced.
 They seemed to be getting it right.

 The church at Smyrna resided in a wealthy community, with a large Jewish population, yet their church was impoverished.
 This could be one indication they were a small church; however, they were also going through a tremendous time of tribulation and persecution.
 Unbelieving Jews were making their lives difficult.
 Yet in spite of these obstacles, they stood their ground and remained faithful to the Lord.
 God was pleased with this church because they were rich in their spiritual lives (vs. 9).
 They loved and glorified God, and their service and perseverance sprang for from that love.
 This is in contradiction to why the Ephesian church labored in service.
 Jesus warned them in the next few verses that many of them would be tested by being thrown into prison, but that they should not fear.
 "Be faithful until death, and I will give you the crown of life."
 He called them to continue to be faithful to the end and they would receive their reward.
 We see in this passage what Christ most valued in the church there.
 Love and passion for God which manifested in their faithfulness to the end.

 The Church in Pergamum: The Compromising Church